 If you’re a frequent traveler that enjoys the airport lounges, the Chase Sapphire Reserve card may be worth the extra cost.

-If not, the Chase Sapphire Preferred, with its current all-time-high welcome bonus, is a great all-around travel rewards card that deserves a prominent place in your wallet.
+If not, the Chase Sapphire Preferred is a great all-around travel rewards card that deserves a prominent place in your wallet.

 Finally, don’t forget to consider the Chase Ink Business Preferred for another 122,500+ points if you are a business owner who plans to spend $15,000 in the first 3 months with the card.